bertt/ArcGISPro.HelloWorld/README.md

 On compilation, a file 'ArcGISPro.HelloWorld.esriAddInX' is generated.
 This is basically a zip file with dll, images and xml file.
 It is registered as add-in using the tool RegisterAddIn.exe and a copy is placed in C:\Users\(username)\Documents\ArcGIS\AddIns\ArcGISPro1.0

+The tab named 'Add-In Tab' seems to be a default tab, you can add custom tabs by editing the Config.daml file.